 - Find the latest information about the status of Parks and Recreation amenities, programs, and facilities at www.stpaul.gov/parks-covid19.

-- The annual Citywide Drop-Off events, originally scheduled for June 6 and 20 have been cancelled.
-Saint Paul continues to work with district councils to plan and prepare for the September Citywide Drop-Off Events.
+- The Citywide Drop off Events, originally scheduled for June and September of 2020 have been canceled to ensure the safety of residents and staff due to the COVID-19 pandemic.
 For more information and updates, visit www.stpaul.gov/drop-offs.

 Safety & Inspections